 - Bypass pumping during installation.

-- Exterior improvements including a flood barrier system, door replacement, and steel plate replacement at the exterior base of the masonry wall.
+- Exterior improvements to the building including a flood barrier system, door replacement, and steel plate replacement at the exterior base of the masonry wall.

 HRSD Contact: Davis, Lyndsey – ldavis@hrsd.com